-A lot of stuff coming out of NY and California lately in the senior citizen abuse realm.
+Much stuff is coming out of NY and California lately in the senior citizen abuse realm.
 Here is one about a lawyer and client conspiring to steal for a senior.
 New York socialite Anthony D. Marshall defrauded and stole from his elderly mother.
 Her name was Brooke Astor, a philanthropist.
 Astor won the “swindle trial.”
 [1.
 Read More.]

 Detailed reports materialized showing that Marshall conspired with attorney Francis Morrissey.
-In fact, they illegally amended Brooke Astor’s will in his favor.
+They illegally amended Brooke Astor’s will in his favor.
 Sadly, they stole millions without consent.
-Even valuable paintings were taken off her Park Avenue home’s walls.
+They even absconded with valuable paintings taken off her Park Avenue home’s walls.
 During this time, she suffered.

 The evidence revealed a pattern of greed, neglect, misfeasance, nonfeasance, and malfeasance.
 Incidentally, in California, financial abuse of seniors is often mentioned in the news[2. financial abuse], including financial exploitation of the elderly.
 [3. elder financial abuse] This is not limited to New York by any means.